cisco/mindmeld/source/integrations/webex_teams.rst

 You can import `WebexBotServer` to build a Webex bot application server with MindMeld.

-First, we need to install the specific dependencies for bot integration.
+First, you need to install the specific dependencies for bot integration.

 .. code:: console